BobWritesCode/ci-Project2/README.md

 #### Unfixed

-Through testing all modern browsers have been able to runt he site with no problems to functionality.
-Though while testing Firefox there were some minor css styling issues
+Through testing all modern browsers have been able to run the site with no problems to functionality.
+Though while testing Firefox there were some minor CSS styling issues:
-  - `<hr>` line was not white
+  - `<hr>` line was not white,
   - Some text aligned to left instead of centre.
-As these do not currently affect the functionality of the site their is no immediate need to fix but will be something to look into for the future if this project moves forward to becoming a fully functional site.
+As these do not currently affect the functionality of the site there is no immediate need to fix but will be something to investigate for the future if this project moves forward to becoming a fully functional site.

 #### Resolved